Explore our definitive guide on British Afternoon Tea etiquette at The Ritz London, including what to wear for afternoon tea at our 5 star hotel.

 In the Victorian era, ladies started to dress in their finest hats, gowns, and gloves for the taking of tea between four and five o’clock, as it transitioned from a mid-afternoon snack to a renowned social occasion.
 In keeping with this rise in prominence, Afternoon Tea was no longer simply taken at home, but in the dazzling tea rooms of London’s finest hotels, most notably of course, at The Ritz.

 Whilst some things have changed over the years, others have stayed the same and rightly so.
 Just as the ladies of London society in the 20th century put on their finest dresses for an afternoon outing at The Ritz, our wonderful guests in the 21st century need no excuse to don their most elegant outfits to make the occasion extra special.
-When dining in the breath-taking ambience of the hotel’s original ballroom, complete with chandeliers, hand painted murals and 24 carat gold details, equally divine outfits come as standard.
+When dining in the breath-taking ambience of the hotel’s Palm Court, complete with chandeliers, towering pillars and 24 carat gold details, equally divine outfits come as standard.

 Did you know?
 The Ritz was the first hotel to welcome unchaperoned ladies to enjoy Afternoon Tea together.
 In fact, The Long Gallery was designed specifically for two ladies to walk side by side in their voluminous dresses.